Dutch Ethical Policy: Aims

 Supporters of the policy were concerned about the social and cultural conditions holding back the native population.
 They tried to raise awareness among the natives of the need to free themselves from the fetters of the feudal system and to develop themselves along Western lines.

 On 17 September 1901, in her speech from the throne before the States-General, the newly crowned Queen Wilhelmina formally articulated the new policy that the Dutch government had a moral obligation to the native people of the Dutch East Indies.
 That could be summarised in the three policies of irrigation, transmigration, and education.

 Irrigation

-Irrigation waterworks in Jember, East Java, built ca. 1927-1929.
+Irrigation waterworks in Jember, East Java, built c.
+1927–1929.

 The policy promoted efforts to improve a lot of the ordinary people through irrigation programmes, the introduction of banking services for the native population, and subsidies for native industries and handicrafts.

 Transmigration

 The policy first introduced the concept of transmigration from the overpopulated Java to the less densely populated areas of Sumatra and Kalimantan with government-sponsored schemes from 1905 onwards.
 However, the number of people moved during the period of the policy was a tiny fraction of the increase in population in Java during the same period.